Infineon/mtb-example-wifi-secure-tcp-client/README.md

 Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).

-Install a Python interpreter if you don't have one.
+Install a Python interpreter if you do not have one.
 This code example is tested using [Python 3.7.7](https://www.python.org/downloads/release/python-377/).

 ## Using the code example